Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 Extragalactic point sources are divided into populations of unclustered and clustered sources.
 The former are radio and late-type infrared galaxies \citep[see e.g.,][]{Toffolatti1998,Gonzalez-Nuevo2005}, while the latter are dusty star-forming galaxies constituting the cosmic infrared background \citep[CIB;][]{Lagache2005}.
 The contamination due to both types of sources in NG estimators is handled via dedicated bispectrum templates which are fitted jointly with the primordial NG templates.

 The unclustered sources have a white noise distribution, and hence constant polyspectra.
 Their reduced angular bispectrum template is thus

 This constant is usually noted $b_\mathrm{PS}$ or $b_\mathrm{src}$ in the literature \citep[e.g.,][]{2001PhRvD..63f3002K}.
-This constant template is valid in polarization as well as temperature, since the polarization angles of point sources do not show any more correlation than their fluxes.
+This constant template is valid in polarization as well as temperature, since the polarization angles of point sources are less clustered than the source density.
 However, since not all these point sources are polarized, we do not measure the same sources in temperature and in polarization.
-In fact, there is no detection of unclustered point sources in the cleaned \Planck\ polarization map, unlike in the temperature map, where Table~\ref{Table:bps_and_ACIB} (binned bispectrum estimator) and Fig.~\ref{fig:skewClPS} (skew-$C_\ell$s) show a clear detection.
+In fact, there is no detection of the bispectrum of unclustered point sources in the cleaned \Planck\ polarization map, unlike in the temperature map, where Table~\ref{Table:bps_and_ACIB} (binned bispectrum estimator) and Fig.~\ref{fig:skewClPS} (skew-$C_\ell$s) show a clear detection.

-The clustered sources (CIB) have a more complex bispectrum in temperature, reflecting the distribution of the large-scale structure and the clustering of galaxies in dark matter halos \citep{Argueso2003,Lacasa2012}.
-The \Planck\ results have allowed the measurement of the CIB bispectrum at frequencies 217, 353, 545 GHz in the range $\ell\sim 200$--$700$ \citep{planck2013-pip56}.
+The clustered sources (CIB) have a more complex bispectrum in temperature, reflecting the distribution of the large-scale structure and the clustering of galaxies in dark matter halos \citep{Argueso2003,Lacasa2012,Crawford2014}.
+The \Planck\ results have allowed the measurement of the CIB bispectrum at frequencies 217, 353, 545 GHz in the range $\ell\simeq 200-700$ \citep{planck2013-pip56}.
 In this multipole range, a power law was found to fit the measurement, with an exponent consistent between frequencies.
 However, at lower multipoles theoretical models for the CIB power spectrum \citep[e.g.,][]{planck2013-pip56} and bispectrum \citep{Lacasa2014,Penin2014} predict a flattening of the CIB power.
 We thus take the {\it TTT} CIB bispectrum template to be a broken power law,

 where the index is $q=0.85$, the break is located at $\ell_\mathrm{break}=70$, and $\ell_0=320$ is the pivot scale for normalization.
-Dusty star-forming galaxies emit with a low polarization fraction, so that the CIB is negligibly polarized.
+Dusty star-forming galaxies emit with a low polarization fraction, and polarization correlates only over the smallest scales, so that the CIB is negligibly polarized.
 We thus take vanishing templates for its polarized bispectra